-There is a solution, however, that will help women with very big bosoms reduce their burden, while still maintaining a beautiful breast shape.
+However, there is a solution that will help women with very big bosoms reduce their burden while still maintaining a beautiful breast shape.
 It’s called breast reduction surgery.
-Medically known as reduction mammaplasty, this is a surgical procedure that removes excess breast fat, skin and glandular tissue to decrease the size of the breasts, providing the patient with a more proportional figure.
+Medically known as reduction mammaplasty, this surgical procedure removes excess breast fat, skin, and glandular tissue to decrease the size of the breasts, providing the patient with a more proportional figure.

 Who is a good candidate for breast reduction surgery?

-During your consultation with Dr. Deutsch, he will explain what is involved in a breast reduction surgery, and help you decide whether this procedure is right for you.
-In general, candidates for breast reduction should be in good overall health; at a stable, healthy bodyweight; free of serious diseases; and nonsmokers (which improves healing following surgery).
+During your consultation with Dr. Deutsch, he will explain what is involved in breast reduction surgery and help you decide whether this procedure is right for you.
+In general, candidates for breast reduction should be in good overall health; at a stable, healthy body weight; free of serious diseases; and nonsmokers (which improves healing following surgery).

 Many patients choose breast reduction to find relief from the types of physical and emotional discomfort mentioned above.
 Following the procedure, your breasts will be more proportional to the rest of your body, you will achieve a greater sense of freedom in your physical activities, and your clothes will fit you better.

 In most cases, breast reduction isn’t performed until a woman’s breasts are fully developed.
 Sometimes it can be done earlier if the large breast size is causing serious physical discomfort.
 The best candidates are those who are mature enough to understand the procedure fully and have realistic expectations about the results.
 Breast reduction is not recommended for women who plan to breastfeed.